mhammell-laboratory/TEsmall/README.md

-[label].3trf.TE.mapper.anno       -   tRF that annotated to TE [label].comp                      -   Length distribution of reads based on annotation (version 2.0.2 or earlier) [label].anno.rlen.info            -   Length distribution of reads based on annotation
+[label].3trf.TE.mapper.anno       -   tRF that annotated to TE [label].comp                      -   Length distribution of reads based on annotation (version 2.0.2 or earlier) [label].anno.rlen.info            -   Length distribution of reads based on annotation [label].bedgraph                  -   BEDgraph of annotated reads weighted by EM
 ```

 ### Copying & distribution